-During his tenure for studio-based Misher Films, Baker was responsible for overseeing the company’s myriad projects.
-Among the many films that Baker developed and oversaw throughout his career there are The Rundown, directed by Peter Berg and starring Dwayne Johnson, Seann William Scott and Christopher Walken and Sydney Pollack’s last film, The Interpreter, which starred Sean Penn and Nicole Kidman.
+During his tenure for Universal Pictures and Paramount Pictures based Misher Films, Baker was responsible for overseeing the company’s myriad projects.
+Among the many films that Baker developed and oversaw throughout his career there are The Rundown, directed by Peter Berg and starring Dwayne “The Rock” Johnson, Seann William Scott and Christopher Walken.

 Born in London and raised in New York City, Baker earned a degree in African-American studies from the University of Colorado at Boulder.
 His first job in the entertainment industry was working on a BBC documentary filmed in New York City entitled Hookers, Hustlers, Pimps and their Johns.
 He landed his next job at Cronkite, Ward and Company, a TV-based production company run by legendary journalist Walter Cronkite where he co-produced One Family: Why We Should Care for NJN network.
 His talent for identifying salient issues and story-telling potential subsequently convinced journalist Bill Moyers to join him in his next endeavor: an Emmy winning PBS project, Savage Inequalities: Children In America’s Schools about the inequalities in public school education.

 After completing the PBS documentary, Baker relocated to Los Angeles where he co-wrote the feature screenplay, I Love This Game for Paramount Pictures and City Kids for Demi Moore’s Moving Pictures based at Warner Bros.
 He later segued into the executive suite where he began his feature film career working with director Barry Levinson and producer Paula Weinstein at their Warner-Bros based production company, Baltimore Spring Creek Productions.
 Films he oversaw as director of development included The Perfect Storm, Liberty Heights and Analyze This.